Frosteux/top-project-landing-page/README.md

 - Quote text : 36px light italic `#1F2937`

 ## Tasks
-- [ ] Create boilerplate
+- [X] Create boilerplate
-- [ ] Build css and define required fonts and colors
+- [X] Build css and define required fonts and colors
-- [ ] Add image dir and associated images
+- [X] Add image dir and associated images
-- [ ] Add Flex to create clear area definitions
+- [X] Add Flex to create clear area definitions
-- [ ] Validate functionality
+- [X] Validate functionality
-- [ ] Observe how resolution affects the readability
+- [X] Observe how resolution affects the readability
-- [ ] Publish project and submit solution to theodinproject.com
+- [X] Publish project and submit solution to theodinproject.com

+## Resolution changes
+- Resolution changes destroy the site.
+Many hard coded margins/paddings, and dimensions have caused this to fall apart when modifying the resolution.
+Perhaps this will be revisted whenI learn responsive design.